ampproject/amphtml/extensions/amp-story/amp-story.md

 Specific pages can opt-out of the effect by setting the `no-parallax-fx` attribute on the `amp-story-page` component.

-The effect can be further customized by setting the desired spacing between the layers (`parallax-fx-layer-spacing`), parallax mode (whether to `pop-out`, have a `depth` or be in the `center` through setting `parallax-fx-mode`) or the scaling of the layers using `parallax-fx-farthest-scale` and `parallax-fx-nearest-scale`.
+The effect can be further customized by setting the desired spacing between the layers (`parallax-fx-layer-spacing`), the layer that appears at z-index 0 which is the surface of the phone (by setting `parallax-fx-origin-layer` on that layer) or the scaling of the layers using `parallax-fx-farthest-scale` and `parallax-fx-nearest-scale`.

 ## Other components usable in AMP stories